-- Targeting and outreach: Identification of beneficiaries for whom case management will be most effective; - Screening and intake: Determination of the beneficiary's eligibility for services and need for case management; - Comprehensive assessment: In-depth evaluation of the beneficiary's current situation, including strengths and limitations and need for services and support; - Care planning: Development of a care plan to include the most appropriate services and supports that will address all the needs identified during the assessment process; - Service arrangement: Provision of information, referrals, or actively arranging the beneficiary's access to services and supports; - Monitoring: Evaluation of the quality of services and supports and determining whether the goals established within the care plan are being met; and - Reassessment: Re-evaluation of the goals and care plan developed during the comprehensive assessment.
+- Targeting and outreach: Identification of individuals for whom case management will be most effective; - Screening and intake: Determination of the individual's eligibility for services and need for case management; - Comprehensive assessment: In-depth evaluation of the individual's current situation, including strengths and limitations and need for services and support; - Care planning: Development of a care plan to include the most appropriate services and supports that will address all the needs identified during the assessment process; - Service arrangement: Provision of information, referrals, or actively arranging the individual's access to services and supports; - Monitoring: Evaluation of the quality of services and supports and determining whether the goals established within the care plan are being met; and - Reassessment: Re-evaluation of the goals and care plan developed during the comprehensive assessment.

-Importantly, as self-directed services and beneficiary control have expanded in recent years, the role of supports brokering or assisting individuals and/or their circle of support to self-direct their services has also become increasingly prominent.
-The new role entails developing person-centered care strategies that shift much of the decision-making balance in favor of the beneficiary and his or her family/caregiver.
-Clearly, the trend in case management is evolving from a prescriptive role to a more supportive model, but under certain circumstances this also can place the case manager in the unenviable position of having to reconcile two competing roles: 1) acting as a "gatekeeper" in assessing beneficiary needs and making recommendations or decisions on behalf of the state and/or health plan; and 2) acting as an advocate on behalf of the beneficiary.
-States that have adopted sophisticated systems for conducting assessments and care planning have helped to address these potential conflicts and have freed case managers to work as partners with beneficiaries.
-Here entities across the country are asking whether a model of individual case management continues to make sense.
-There is also a growing acknowledgment that not every beneficiary wants or needs high-touch case management, and that among those who do, especially those at high risk for institutionalization, not everyone needs the same level of intervention or the same set of case management skills and expertise.
-Two examples, outlined in the box below, illustrate state reform efforts in this direction.15
+Importantly, as self-directed services and control have expanded in recent years, the role of supports brokering or assisting individuals and/or their circle of support to self-direct their services has also become increasingly prominent.
+The new role entails developing person-centered care strategies that shift much of the decision-making balance in favor of the individual and his or her family/caregiver.13 Clearly, the trend in case management is evolving from a prescriptive role to a more supportive model, but under certain circumstances this also can place the case manager in the unenviable position of having to reconcile two competing roles: 1) acting as a "gatekeeper" in assessing needs and making recommendations or decisions on behalf of the state and/or health plan; and 2) acting as an advocate on behalf of the individual.
+States that have adopted sophisticated systems for conducting assessments and care planning have helped to address these potential conflicts and have freed case managers to work as partners with beneficiaries.14